legluondunet/MyLittleLutrisScripts/Tomb Raider II/README.md

 ### Description:
 "Tomb Raider II" provided by GOG using TR2Main
 ### Technical notes:
-- This script uses TR2Main: for stability and features, like PS1 inventory animated background.
+- This script uses TR2Main: for stability and features, like PS1 inventory background.
 - Tomb Raider II Gold extension included.
 - TR2 has insufficient controller support, I invite you to use a keymapper.
 You will find profiles for x360 (AntimicroX) and Steam Controller (sc-controller) in the "gamepad profiles" folder.
 ### Credits: